 Each year the Office of Victims Advocacy hosts the annual Victim Assistance Conference.
 The free conference serves as a forum for victim service providers and allied professionals to share current developments and build new collaborations.
 Training sessions highlight practical information and emphasize a multidisciplinary approach to sharing promising practices, current research, and effective programs and policies that are victim-centered.

 Whether you serve victims of crime and crisis or manage people who do, you will find this conference an outstanding opportunity to advance your professional skills and celebrate your resilience.

 What is the Attorney General's Distinguished Service Award?

 The Attorney General's Distinguished Service Award is presented to a deserving Victim Advocate at the Victim Advocacy Conference.
 Candidates are nominated whose service to crime victims merits recognition in commitment, exemplary service, and contribution to preserving and protecting victims' rights to justice and due process, and to improving the overall treatment of crime victims.
-While we recognize the important work of other professions, with this award we will focus on Victim Advocates (professional or volunteer) – prosecutor, law enforcement or community-based.

 Where can I find previous conference materials?